Three-year-old girl rescued alive after 65 hours trapped under rubble in Turkey earthquake - KESQ

 In phone video showing the dramatic moment of Sirin’s rescue, dozens of onlookers are heard cheering excitedly as she is freed from the wreckage.
 She was given first aid at the scene before being transported to a local hospital, according to Anadolu.

-Dozens of people died and hundreds more were injured after the earthquake — measured as magnitude-7.0 by the US Geological Survey — struck in the Aegean Sea Friday, shaking parts of Greece and Turkey.
+At least 91 people died and 994 were injured after the earthquake — measured as magnitude-7.0 by the US Geological Survey — struck in the Aegean Sea Friday, shaking parts of Greece and Turkey.

 The quake struck 14 kilometers (8.7 miles) northeast of the town of Néon Karlovásion on Samos, the USGS reported, at a relatively shallow depth of 21 kilometers (13 miles), making its impact powerfully felt at ground level around the epicenter.